AdobeDocs/dynamic-media-classic.en/help/application-setup.md

 If you previously uploaded images and then changed the original files (or replaced them), the chosen Overwrite option specifies how Adobe Dynamic Media Classic replaces the images.
 No information about the image changes, but the new image replaces the old one.
 If the folder also contains images that are not already in Adobe Dynamic Media Classic, these images are added.

-Use this option if images you have uploaded have changed in some way (image has been altered) but the reference to the image remains the same.
+Use this option if images that you have uploaded have changed in some way (image has been altered) but the reference to the image remains the same.
 Overwrite is also helpful when uploading and ripping Adobe® PDFs.
 To fine-tune how Adobe Dynamic Media Classic *rips* the image, adjust the ICC color profile options in the Upload dialog box and reupload using the Overwrite feature.

 The Adobe Dynamic Media Classic IDs that are used to access images from the production servers are derived from the image filenames.
 The use of uppercase and lowercase characters in the filename is important, both in the replacement of existing files and for the Adobe Dynamic Media Classic IDs used to access the image.
 Be sure the use of uppercase and lowercase characters in filenames is correct before uploading into Adobe Dynamic Media Classic to avoid Adobe Dynamic Media Classic IDs that differ only in case for the same image.